 For some, it may be difficult to conceive post-treatment.
 For others, it may be impossible.
 Fertility is a deeply personal issue, and for many women it is linked to feelings of self-worth and control.
 Anger, sadness, guilt and grief are all normal emotions to be feeling, among others.
 Being unable to have biological children in the future can be devastating, but there are other options.
 Adoption and surrogacy are both viable choices, should you wish to have children.
-Services such as Canada Adopts (www.canadaadopts.com) and Canadian Surrogacy Options (www.canadiansurrogacyoptions.com) can provide you with introductory information and links to services in your area.
+Services such as the Adoption Council of Canada (wwwadoption.ca) and Fertility Match (www.fertilitymatch.ca) can provide you with introductory information and links to services in your area.